opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_function\_privilege\(user, function, privilege\)

-    Description: Queries whether a specified user has permission for function.
+    Description: Specifies whether a specified user has permission for functions.

     **Table  8**  Parameter type description